Shanga, Pate Island: History

-Based on archaeological evidence, it is known that Shanga was first inhabited by the Swahili in the 8th century.
+Based on archaeological evidence, it is known that Shanga was first inhabited by the Swahili in the eighth century.
 According to Captain Chauncey Hugh Stigand and his version of the Pate Chronicles, the history of Shanga began with the arrival of Sulaiman ibn Sulaiman ibn Muzaffar al-Nabhan in 600 AD.
 It is stated that Sulaiman married the daughter of the king of Pate, thus giving him authority to rule over part of the island.
-Shanga was an independent town at the time of this event, so it did not fall under Sulaiman’s jurisdiction.
-It was Sulaiman’s royal descendants, however, that were eventually responsible for conquering Shanga later on.
+Shanga was an independent town at the time of this event, so it did not fall under Sulaiman's jurisdiction.
+It was Sulaiman's royal descendants, however, that were eventually responsible for conquering Shanga later on.

-The Swahili community in Shanga continued to thrive there for 600 years until their disappearance in the early 15th century.
-Oral traditions claim that the site was deserted circa 1400-1425.
-Shanga remained abandoned and unnoticed until the early 20th century.
-Horton mentions that it was Captain Chauncey Stigand who noticed Shanga’s ruins on Pate Island.
+The Swahili community in Shanga continued to thrive there for 600 years until their disappearance in the early fifteenth century.
+Oral traditions claim that the site was deserted circa 1400–1425.
+Shanga remained abandoned and unnoticed until the early twentieth century.
+Horton mentions that it was Captain Chauncey Stigand who noticed Shanga's ruins on Pate Island.
 Stigand, however never made an attempt to look more into them.
 The first archaeological study in Shanga would not take place until the 1950s with the arrival of Dr. James Kirkman.
 According to Horton, the Washanga (people of Shanga) still remain, although they now live in Siyu, a neighboring Swahili town.
-It is unclear as to why Shanga was abandoned in the early 15th century.
+It is unclear as to why Shanga was abandoned in the early fifteenth century.
 Horton speculates that the community could have deserted the area for political reasons although it was more than likely due to a decline in water supply.

 Research

 Shanga was first excavated by archaeologist Dr. James Kirkman in the 1950s.
-Soon after, The British Institute in Eastern Africa cleared part of Shanga in 1965.
+Soon after, the British Institute in Eastern Africa cleared part of Shanga in 1965.
 The areas that were cleared out included the Western Mosque and the wells near the Friday Mosque.
 In the 1970s, the site was visited by Dr. Richard Wilding, who discovered three coins.
 Dr. T. Wilson from the National Museums of Kenya extracted pottery samples and wrote a report on the fabrics found in Shanga in 1978.
 By 1980, most of the research conducted on the site was mainly devoted to mapping the area.
-The site was excavated by Mark Horton between 1985 – 1988.
+The site was excavated by Mark Horton between 1985 and 1988.